MicrosoftDocs/biztalk-docs/biztalk/technical-guides/install-and-configure-a-hyper-v-virtual-machine-to-use-for-biztalk-server.md

 - Less than 5% of free memory available = Critical, performance will be adversely affected

 #### Choosing Root Operating System Version
  Hyper-V is supported on a Server Core as well as a full installation of [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)].
 To minimize the overhead of the root partition, install Hyper-V on a Server Core installation of [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)].
 The Hyper-V role can be managed remotely from the Hyper-V Manager on a different system.
 Server Core provides a smaller disk and memory profile, therefore, leaving more resources available for virtual machines.
-For more information about the Server Core installation option available for [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)], see [here](https://go.microsoft.com/fwlink/?LinkID=202439).
+For more information about the Server Core installation option available for [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)], see [Server Core for Windows Server 2008 R2](https://go.microsoft.com/fwlink/?LinkID=202439).

  If you choose to use a full installation of [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)], ensure that the root partition is dedicated only to the Hyper-V server role.
 Running additional server roles will consume memory, disk, processor, and network resources and will degrade performance.